otrv4/otrv4/otrv4.md

 1. Receives an Identity message from Bob:
     * Verifies the Identity message as defined on the [Identity message](#identity-message) section.
-If the Bob's publickey cannot be verified Alice does not send any further messages.
+If the Bob's public keys (Y or B) are not valid, Alice rejects the message and does not send anything further.
     * Picks the newest compatible version of OTR listed in Bob's profile.
       If there aren't any compatible versions, Alice does not send any further messages.